 Most common occupational illnesses are caused by the prolonged inhalation of particles.
 Generally, we take this to mean toxic substances, like asbestos, which, when left to drift through the air, can cause life-threatening cancers.
 But even common, non-toxic dust can lead to serious respiratory complications.

-In most cases, you can’t sue your employer for violating one of OSHA’s regulations, even if you were hurt as a result.
-State workers compensation programs were set up precisely for this purpose: compensating injured workers and keeping lawsuits out of the courts.
+In most cases, you can't sue your employer for violating one of OSHA's regulations, even if you were hurt as a result.
+State workers' compensation programs were set up precisely for this purpose: compensating injured workers and keeping lawsuits out of the courts.
 So workers comp generally restricts you from suing a boss or manager.
 In exchange, you get guaranteed coverage for your medical expenses and lost wages.
 Is it a fair bargain?
-That’s up to you to decide.
+That's up to you to decide.
+Contact our construction accident lawyers to learn more.